 For a longer period of occupancy below 75%, the establishment has a written policy regarding additional energy savings.
 This written policy considers energy saving by turning off all electrical devices in the guest and meeting rooms.
-The written policy preferably includes that a certain part of the establishment (e.g. an entire floor or wing of the establishment) is closed during periods of low occupancy.
+The written policy preferably includes that a certain part of the establishment (e.g. an entire floor/wing or separate building of the establishment) is closed during periods of low occupancy.